Domnach Airgid: 14 and 15th century plates

-The shrine was significantly remodeled around 1350 under the commission of John O’Carbri, abbot of Clones, County Monaghan.
+The shrine was significantly remodelled around 1350 under the commission of John O’Carbri, abbot of Clones, County Monaghan.
 The work was completed by the Clones craftsman and goldsmith John (Eoin) Ó'Bárdáin, whose signature (IOHANES: O BARRDAN: FABRICAVIT) is engraved on the shrine. Ó'Bárdáin is known to have lived in Drogheda, and modernised its appearance in the contemporary International Gothic style, including the covering of the earlier wood shrine with tin-lined bronze panels decorated with interlace knots.
 O’Carbri likely had political motivations for commissioning the redesign in the context of the Anglo-Norman invasion of Ireland.
-The Normans sought to undermine the established order, in part via an attack on Irish Christianity, in an effort to detach the island from its Celtic heritage.
-In response, some clerics fought back by refurbishing and restoring early medieval sacred objects in order to reinforce the island's cultural identity.
+The Normans sought to undermine the established order, partly via an attack on Irish Christianity to detach the island from its Celtic heritage.
+In response, some clerics fought back by refurbishing and restoring early medieval sacred objects to reinforce the island's cultural identity.